 - Add the bowls: Anything that goes in a bowl should go on the tray first.
-These taller items will add height to the dessert board, so be sure to space them out.
-I like to put the bowl of cheesecake dip at one side of the dessert board and the small bowl of M&M’s on the other side.
+These taller items will add height to the dessert board.
+So, be sure to space them out.
+I like to put the bowl of cheesecake dip on one side of the dessert board and the small bowl of M&M’s on the other side.
 The bowls do not need to match!
 In fact, it is more interesting if they don’t.

 - Add the big items: Place the larger ingredients on the board first.
 Biscotti, gingerbread men, meringue cookies, and fresh pomegranate can go on first.
 Again, be sure to space them out so there are not too many big treats in one spot.